gsimon75-iot/simple_thermometer/README.md

 Again, we can't hook anything to it that would pull it away during power-up, but otherwise it's free for use.

-Although, as it already has a pull-down resistor, so using it for a pull-up button is a good idea, but there is one more thing.
+Although, as it already has a pull-down resistor, using it for a pull-up button is a good idea, but there is one more thing.

 If we're interfacing with a peripheral that uses serial communication (eg. a GPS), using UART0 is a bad idea, because during boot and during flashing a lot of data is sent through it, and it may interfere with this peripheral.

-However, ESP8266 has a feature to swap U0TXD/GPIO1 and U0RXD/GPIO3 with GPIO15 and GPIO13, so we can hook the peripheral to those, and *after the boot has finished* initiate this swapping, so no boot logs or flashing data hits the peripheral or is corrupted by its response.
+However, ESP8266 has a feature to swap U0TXD/GPIO1 and U0RXD/GPIO3 with GPIO15 and GPIO13, so we can hook the peripheral to those, and *after the boot has finished* do we initiate this swapping, so no boot logs or flashing data hits the peripheral or is corrupted by its response.

 So I'd dedicate this GPIO15 as the TXD of this *isolated* serial communication.

 NOTE: To activate this, specify the `.., tx=15, rx=13, ...` parameters to [UART](https://docs.micropython.org/en/latest/library/machine.UART.html#machine.UART.init).

-NOTE: ESP8266 has a hardware-implemented SPI port that also uses this pin, so if we need SPI, then this may be used for that.
+NOTE: ESP8266 has a hardware-implemented SPI port that also uses this pin, so if we need HSPI, then this may be used for that.
 May but not must, as a software-SPI can be implemented easily on any other pins too.

 6. GPIO13: alternative pin for U0RXD